SkyKings-Guild/SkyKings/README.md

     - You can easily make tickets with our ticket system!

-- Slash commands
+- Slash Commands

-    - You can easily look thru all commands with /commands
+    - You can easily look through and complete bot commands with slash commands!

 ## Soon™